AzureDevOps3/duffney.github.io/_posts/2017-02-20-AddCredentialsToPowerShellFunctions.md

 ### Shout Out

 I want to give a shout out to [Joel Bennett](https://twitter.com/Jaykul).
-He was kind enough to review this blog post and provide some really great techical insights.
+He was kind enough to review this blog post and provide some really great technical insights.
 With his help, I learned as much as you did, if not more.
 Teaching is the best way to learn after all.
-Thanks Joel!
+Thanks, Joel!